Shambla/guitar/web/WebContent/STRIPE_BACKEND_SETUP.md

 The control bot runs the Stripe server locally on port 5006.
 This is perfect for:
 - ✅ Local development
 - ✅ Testing
-- ❌ Production (unless you use ngrok or have a public IP)
+- ❌ Production (needs deployment to a cloud service)

 For production, you'll need to deploy the backend separately, or modify the control bot to deploy it automatically (future enhancement).